-Heat 3 to 4 tablespoons of the olive oil in a sauté pan over medium heat.
-Fry the bread cubes in the oil, turning frequently, until crispy and golden.
+Heat 3 to 4 tablespoons olive oil in a sauté pan over medium heat.
+Fry bread cubes in oil, turning frequently, until crispy and golden.
 Season with salt and pepper.
 Allow to cool.

-Combine the garlic, tomatoes, cucumbers, onions and peppers with the vinegar, remaining olive oil, and salt and pepper.
+Combine garlic, tomatoes, cucumbers, onions and peppers with vinegar, remaining olive oil, salt and pepper.
 Let marinate for 10 to 15 minutes.

-Toss the vegetables lightly with the bread cubes.
-Fold in the basil, and olives and capers if using.
+Toss vegetables lightly with bread.
+Fold in basil, and olives and capers.
 Let rest for 20 minutes to meld the flavors.